cilium/cilium/Documentation/operations/performance/index.rst

 <https://www.packet.com/developers/docs/network/advanced/layer-2/>`_ network
 mode, where the secondary interfaces of the machines share a flat L2 network.
-While this can be done on the Packet web UI, we include appropriate Terraform files to automate this process.
+While this can be done on the Packet web UI, we include appropriate Terraform (version 0.13) files to automate this process.

 .. code-block:: shell-session